Leap years سالهای کبیسه

 - The extra day is always 30 Esfand, never inserted mid-year.

-- Leap years are roughly every 4 years, but not exactly — the 33-year cycle includes a 5-year gap.
+- Leap years are roughly every 4 years, but not exactly.
+The 33-year cycle includes a 5-year gap.

 - When in doubt, convert the specific date instead of applying the Gregorian rule to a Persian year.

 You can verify any of this yourself: open the Jalali ⇄ Gregorian converter and try entering 30 Esfand in a leap year versus an ordinary one.
+The leap day’s effect on Nowruz’s Gregorian date is covered in why Nowruz isn’t always on the same Gregorian day, and counting spans that cross a leap day is covered in days between dates.